 - The party unknowingly committed the offense

 - At the time of testimony, they believed the statements were true

 - The declarations did not have the ability to influence the outcome of a legal matter

 In some cases, the defendant may be able to assert they recanted the statements to prove innocence.
 The best action to take for defense will depend on the type of perjury charges a person faces and the state’s evidence.

 Making false statements under oath or attempting to withhold testimony can lead to a perjury conviction and severe consequences.
 A conviction will not only have legal repercussions but can also severely tarnish your reputation because it calls into question your trustworthiness and integrity.

 If you face perjury convection, having a skilled Marquette perjury lawyer on your side could help you reach the best potential outcome.
-Call Berger Law to schedule a consultation and begin strategizing your defense strategy immediately.
+Contact Berger Law to schedule a consultation and begin strategizing your defense strategy immediately.